 A STA uses the contents of the Address 2 field to direct the acknowledgment if an acknowledgment is necessary.

 The DA field contains the destination of the MSDU (or fragment thereof) or A-MSDU in the Frame Body field.

-A SYNRA is not a valid DA and does not designate any receivers unless it appears as an RA.
+NOTE—Because a SYNRA is not a valid DA, the use of the SYNRA as an RA is not ambiguious.

 The SA field contains the address of the MAC entity that initiated the MSDU (or fragment thereof) or A-MSDU in the Frame Body field.